transreductionist/documents.io/README.md

 Not to return.
 Earth's the right place for love:
 I don't know where it's likely to go better.

--Robert Frost
+―Robert Frost

 ---

 The process of shaping opinion, attitudes, and perceptions was termed the 'engineering of consent' by one of the founders of the modern public relations industry, Edward Bernays.

--Noam Chomsky
+―Noam Chomsky

 --

 You are the way and the wayfarers.
 And when one of you falls down he falls for those behind him, a caution against the stumbling stone.
 Aye, and he falls for those ahead of him, who, though faster and surer of foot, yet removed not the stumbling stone.

--Kahlil Gibran
+―Kahlil Gibran

 ---